 What is a traineeship?

-Simply put, a traineeship is a training programme set up to lead you to becoming a manager or top specialist.
+Simply put, a traineeship is a training programme set up to lead you to become a manager or top specialist.
 The programme will consist of improving your knowledge and skills sets.
 Many companies offer different types of traineeships, from management traineeships to traineeships in finance or IT.

 What is the purpose of a traineeship?